 What is cacik?

 Cacik, pronounced ja-jik is a Turkish yogurt and cucumber dish that's very common in almost all regions in Turkey.
 It's a simple dish that you often see in restaurants, especially self-service ones called Lokanta.
-There are similar dishes to cacik in the Mediterranean area however each recipe has its own twists and uniqueness.
-Cacik is very similar to the Greek yogurt sauce, tzatziki and we're going to take a look at the differences between these two.
+There are similar dishes in the area such as Greek tzatziki and Persian mast-o khiar however each recipe has its own twists and uniqueness.

 Yogurt in Turkish cuisine

-Turkish cuisine calls for yogurt in so many savory recipes such as cilbir Turkish eggs and yayla corbasi Turkish yogurt soup and it's also common to serve yogurt with pasta, rice and kabobs.
+Turkish cuisine calls for yogurt in so many savory recipes such as cilbir Turkish eggs, ayran (Turkish yogurt drink) and yayla corbasi Turkish yogurt soup and it's also common to serve yogurt with pasta, rice and kabobs.
 There are different types of yogurt available in Turkish supermarkets such as goat or sheep's milk yogurt but the most common yogurt is made form cow's milk.
-There are many Turkish dishes and appetizers that are made with yogurt and we will be posting more yogurt-based Turkish recipes here on Unicorns in the Kitchen in the near future!

-- If it's thick like tzatziki or Persian mast-o khiar, then it can be served as a side dish, dip or sauce with some bread such as homemade pita.
+- If it's thick like tzatziki or Persian mast-o khiar, then it can be served as a side dish, dip or sauce with some bread such as lavash or homemade pita.

 - If the cacik you made is more runny like the one in this recipe, then same as Persian abdoogh khiar or gazpacho, it should be served as an appetizer in a bowl with a spoon, and maybe a side of bread.

 You can serve this delicious Turkish yogurt and cucumber as an appetizer or a side dish in a bowl.
-It's common to serve it with dishes like beef shish kabob or chicken shawarma.
+It's common to serve it with dishes like karniyarik (stuffed eggplant), beef shish kabob or chicken shawarma.
 It also works great with Turkish bulgur or other grains such as rice.